cerc-io/mobymask-watcher/demo/local.md

 * Set the deployed MobyMask contract as the watched address in Geth.
 This will invoke gap filling by `eth-statediff-fill-service`.

-  * Get the block at which it was deployed by checking the `packages/hardhat/deployments/localhost/PhisherRegistry.json` file in MobyMask repo.
-In the JSON file the block number at which contract was deployed at is set in `receipt.blockNumber`.
+  * Get the block at which it was deployed.
+We can get this information from a JSON file created on deploying the contract:

+    ```bash
+    docker-compose exec moby-mask cat deployments/localhost/PhisherRegistry.json | grep blockNumber
+    ```

     Set the MobyMask contract deployment block number: